 A few corrective points, as briefly as possible:

 The ‘journalist’ repeated the story from an equally fraudulent piece that he made up in 2014.
 Here’s the original.
 The 2021 version has alterations in the first four paragraphs.
-At first Spencer McDaniel thought the two stories were identical: he was misled because the URL of the 2014 article redirects to the 2021 version of the article.
+At first Spencer McDaniel thought the two stories were identical, misled because the URL of the 2014 article redirects to the 2021 version of the article.
 But the November 2014 version is still available through the Internet Archive.

 By the way, no one paid any attention to the 2014 story either.
 Because it was just as fake then as it is now.